Marijuana Stocks to Watch in 2022

 In such a fast-expanding business, many markets may have a bit of a “winner takes all” dynamic.
 Particularly in the domain of the recreational product, differentiation is very difficult to achieve and building strong brands can yield significant benefits.
 Consequently, growth is key, however not at all costs: as companies spend massive amounts of cash to race their competitors, many of them fail to build profitable businesses, a mistake that can cost investors dearly.
 Investors, therefore, need to monitor not only a company’s growth pace but also its ability to generate cash flows, without which success can quickly turn into failure.

-Now that we covered the essentials on the industry and marijuana stock investing, here is our list of the most promising marijuana stocks in 2020.
+Now that we covered the essentials on the industry and marijuana stock investing, here is our list marijuana stocks to watch in 2022.

 1. Cronos Group